-Tip: Alii Drive in front of Lava Java turns into a bit of a chaos as people light fireworks on the street after the fireworks are done.
+Tip: Alii Drive in front of Lava Java turns into a bit of chaos as people light fireworks on the street after the fireworks are done.
 Good idea not to have children there after 8:30.

-Waikoloa Beach Resort July 4th Fireworks, Duckie Race and More
+Waikoloa Beach Resort July 4th Activities (NO Fireworks for 2022)

 Queen’s MarketPlace and Kings’s Shops at Waikoloa Beach Resort are hosting several family-friendly celebrations.